 Last month I shared my Petting Zoo version of Floating Hexagons.
 This variation features different fabrics in each of the hexagons.

 A great big thank you to my testers, Anja, Laura, and Mary.
-(I'll share their projects later this week.)
+(See their versions here.)
 Since I chose to change the construction method of my hexagons after my testers created their quilts, I worked with Sarah Ruiz for technical editing.
 She was fabulous to work with.
 I appreciate her keen eye and I look forward to working with her again.

 Floating Hexagons quilt pattern contains three sizes:

 - Baby: 30 1/2" x 42 1/2"